330 Second St NE [PO Box 101] Long Beach, WA, 98631 USA | 360-642-1180 spchs330@gmail.com

 Surrender Checklist

 • Do you live in South Pacific County, Washington?
-The vast majority of pets we accept are from South Pacific County.
-As space is available, we accept pets from Wahkiakum County.
-Pets from North Pacific County, WA or Clatsop County, OR, will be referred to the appropriate rescue for their area.
+We only accept animals from South Pacific County.
+Proof of residency is required.
+If your are not from South Pacific County, you will be referred to the appropriate rescue for your area.

 Unfortunately, we are unable to accept pets that don’t clear these criteria.